maciejmiklas/node-mcu-utils/README.md

 ```

 # Serial API
-Serial API exposes simple interface that provides access to weather and date/time so that it can be accessed outside NodeMCU - for example by Arduino.
+Serial API exposes a simple interface that provides access to weather and date/time so that it can be accessed outside NodeMCU - for example, by Arduino.

-Serial API is divided into few Lua scripts.
+Serial API is divided into a few Lua scripts.
 Loading of each script will automatically add new API commands:
 - *serial_api.lua* - has to be always loaded.
-It initializes serial interface with few diagnostics commands.
+It initializes the serial interface with few diagnostics commands.
 - *serial_api_clock.lua* - access to clock including date formatter.
 - *serial_api_open_weather.lua* - API for Open Weather

-Each script above registers set of commands as keys of *scmd* table - inside of each script you will find further documentation.
+Each script above registers a set of commands as keys of *scmd* table - inside each script, you will find further documentation.

-Example below loads all available scripts:
+The example below loads all available scripts:

 ```lua
 require "serial_api_clock"